Deano10134/phase-1-project/README.md

 # Football Search App

-The Football Search App lets you search football competitions, teams and matches using the football-data API.
+The Football Search App lets you search football competitions, teams and matches using the football-data API (https://api.football-data.org/v4/).
 This README focuses on quick setup, environment handling, running a local proxy (recommended) and common troubleshooting (CORS / 403).

 ## Quick summary